irods/irods/docs/Admin_Guide.md

 When a user from a remote zone connects to the local zone, the iRODS server will check with the iCAT in the user's home zone to authenticate the user (confirm their password).
 Passwords are never sent across federated zones, they always remain in their home zone.

-To make this more secure, the iRODS system uses a `zone_id` to authenticate the servers in `server_config.json`, via a similar method as iRODS passwords.
-This `zone_id` should be a unique and arbitrary string, one for each zone.
+To make this more secure, the iRODS system uses a `zone_key` to authenticate the servers in `server_config.json`, via a similar method as iRODS passwords.
+This `zone_key` should be a unique and arbitrary string, one for each zone.

 To configure this, add items to the `/etc/irods/server_config.json` file.

-`zone_id` is for the servers [Within A Zone](#within-a-zone), for example:
+`zone_key` is for the servers [Within A Zone](#within-a-zone), for example:

 ~~~
-"zone_id": "asdf1234",
+"zone_key": "asdf1234",
 ~~~

 Add an object to the "federation" array for each remote zone, for example: